ygda-org/programming-guide/sections/extensions/scene-management/intro.md

 > The Godot docs describe Autoloads in greater detail [here](https://docs.godotengine.org/en/stable/tutorials/scripting/singletons_autoload.html).

-You can add new Autoloads in the toolbar under `Project > Project Settings`.
+You can add new Autoloads in the toolbar under `Project > Project Settings...`.
 These Autoloads are still in the `SceneTree`.

 ---